 This another product that should always be organic and non-GMO.
 It comes in many firmness options ranging from soft – which is very light and creamy – to super firm – which is very dense and almost meaty.
 Experiment and see what you like best.
 You can also sometimes find sprouted tofu, which tastes the same as regular tofu but has way more nutritional value!

 Food for Life brand Ezekiel products are exceptional, as they taste delicious and contain only wholesome ingredients.
 Bonus – they use sprouted grains, which makes them unbelievably nutritious.
 Their sandwich bread comes in many varieties and is great for school lunches, but I also love their hamburger buns and english muffins, and their tortillas make amazing thin-crust pizzas!
-These can usually be found in – you guessed it, Trader Joes, as well as health food stores, and even lots of regular grocery stores.
+All the Ezekiel products I use and love can be found in my shop.
+These can also usually be found in – you guessed it, Trader Joes, as well as health food stores, and even lots of regular grocery stores.
 If you don’t see them in the bread aisle, check the freezer section, too, as you can often find them there.

 When buying pastas, nowadays, the world is your (vegan) oyster.
 There are so many nutritious and interesting options.
 Look for pastas made with only whole grains, beans or lentils, quinoa, brown rice, or even cauliflower.
 Just be careful to follow package instructions carefully, because some of these unusual pastas get a less than ideal texture when (even slightly) overcooked or refrigerated.